Informatiqal/docs/docs/automatiqal-cli/commands.md

 !!! note "Further processing"

     Use this command if the result have to be processed outside Automatiqal

+### summary

+Saves the summary output in a file.
+This do **not** prevent the summary to be displayed on the terminal

+!!! example "Example"

+    `automatiqal --file path\to\runbook.yaml --summary path\to\some-file.txt`

+    `automatiqal --file path\to\runbook.yaml -s path\to\some-file.txt`

 ### connect